 People with disabilities have long suffered the consequences of poorly designed programs that have rules created by people with no insight into the lives of people with disabilities.
-Even when well-intentioned, we know that when programs are designed or rules are made about us, without us the results are almost always unhelpful at best and disastrous at worst.
-For that reason, our advocacy training and mentoring programs prepare and support people with disabilities (and our close allies) to be directly involved in policymaking.
+Even when well-intentioned, we know when programs are designed or rules are made about us, without us, the results are almost always unhelpful at best and disastrous at worst.
+For that reason, our advocacy training and mentoring programs prepare and support people with disabilities (and our close allies) to be directly involved in policy making.
 Policy advocacy involves having our advocates serve on boards and committees (sometimes as appointed members, often as outside participants).
 These include rulemaking boards, advisory councils, work groups, and more.
 Some of these groups are ongoing and some are ad hoc.
 We get involved with the process, sometimes from the very beginning where we can influence the development of a program, policy, or process.
 Sometimes we are responding to a proposal that has already been developed.
 Sometimes we see a problem and go to the state and ask for a process to make a change.

 The way individuals with intellectual and/or developmental disabilities are assessed in this system is often times cumbersome and ineffective.
 CCDC challenged the process through our individual advocacy program, then wrote a white paper that outlined the issues and presented alternative approaches.
 We then participated in a workgroup with the state to revise the assessment process for all Long-Term Services and Supports which resulted in legislation being passed that assures that the current assessment goes away.